vprover/vampire_benchmarks/synthesis/README.md

 # Synthesis benchmarks

 This directory contains benchmarks for total function synthesis using uncomputable symbols.
-The dataset is under submission to CICM 2025.
+The dataset was published at CICM 2025.

 All benchmarks are in $\forall x\exists y.
 F[x, y]$ format -- i.e., a synthesis problem is encoded as "for all inputs $x$, there exists an output $y$, such that the relation $F$ between $x$ and $y$ holds".